aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/powerpoint-shapes/shape-formatting/_index.md

 3. Add an [Shape](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Shape) to the slide.
 4. Set the Shape's [FillType](https://reference.aspose.com/slides/nodejs-java/aspose.slides/FillType) to `Pattern`.
 5. Set your preferred pattern style for the shape.
-6. Set the [Background Color](https://reference.aspose.com/slides/nodejs-java/aspose.slides/PatternFormat#getBackColor--) for the [PatternFormat](https://reference.aspose.com/slides/nodejs-java/aspose.slides/PatternFormat).
+6. Call the [getBackColor](https://reference.aspose.com/slides/nodejs-java/aspose.slides/PatternFormat#getBackColor--) method for the [PatternFormat](https://reference.aspose.com/slides/nodejs-java/aspose.slides/PatternFormat).
-7. Set the [Foreground Color](https://reference.aspose.com/slides/nodejs-java/aspose.slides/PatternFormat#getForeColor--) for the [PatternFormat](https://reference.aspose.com/slides/nodejs-java/aspose.slides/PatternFormat).
+7. Call the [getForeColor](https://reference.aspose.com/slides/nodejs-java/aspose.slides/PatternFormat#getForeColor--) method for the [PatternFormat](https://reference.aspose.com/slides/nodejs-java/aspose.slides/PatternFormat).
 8. Write the modified presentation as a PPTX file.

-This Javascript code demonstrates an operation where a pattern fill was used to beautify a rectangle:
+This JavaScript code demonstrates an operation where a pattern fill was used to beautify a rectangle:

 ```javascript
 // Instantiates a presentation class that represents a presentation file